 1. A description of the school's regular, magnet and special instructional programs.

-2. A description of the current academic goals of the school.
+2. A description of the school's current academic goals.

 4. The attendance rate of pupils enrolled at the school as reflected in the school's average daily membership as defined in section 15-901.